roda37/crypt/README.md

 # crypt
-Encryption/ Decryption mechanism with custom Encrypt/ Decrypt lists.\n encrypt.list and decrypt.list are examples of custom encryption lists that can be passed for encryption.
+Encryption/ Decryption mechanism with custom Encrypt/ Decrypt lists.

+encrypt.list and decrypt.list are examples of custom encryption lists that can be passed for encryption.